-Indicators applicable to investments in INVESTEE COMPANIES CLIMATE AND OTHER ENVIRONMENT-RELATED INDICATORS e sustainability ndicator Metric Impact 2022 Impact [year n-1] Explanation Actions taken, and actions planned and targets set for the next reference period Emissions 4.Investments in companies without carbon emission reduction initiatives Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement 35,22% The Group commitment on climate is both long term and forward looking.
-The Group commits to tran- sitioning its investment portfolios to net-zero GHG emissions by 2050 consistent with a maximum tem- perature rise of 1.5°C degrees above pre-industrial temperatures.
+Indicators applicable to investments in INVESTEE COMPANIES CLIMATE AND OTHER ENVIRONMENT-RELATED INDICATORS Adverse sustainability indicator Metric Impact 2024 Impact 2023 Explanation Actions taken, and actions planned and targets set for the next reference period Emissions 4.Investments in companies without carbon emission reduction initiatives Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement 36% ket value ex- posed to issu- ers without a carbon emis- sions reduc- The Group commitment on climate is both long term and forward looking.
+As a member of the UN Net Zero Asset Owner Alliance, the Group commits to transitioning its investment portfolios to net-zero GHG emissions by 2050 consistent with a maximum temperature rise of 1.5°C degrees above pre-industrial temperatures.
 For the Corporate (Equity and Fixed Income) investment portfolio, the Group set out an intermediate target of reduction of 25% of GHG emissions by YE2024 (compared to YE 2019 baseline).
-In this context, the decarbonization commit- ments of companies are a key component of the decarbonization, which is especially relevant for carbon initiatives will not contribute to the portfolio decarbonization, which is especially relevant for carbon intensive sectors such as utilities, energy or materials.
+In this context, the decarbonization commitments of companies are a key component of the decarbonization strategy: companies without carbon reduction initiatives will not contribute to the portfolio decarbonization, which is especially relevant for carbon intensive sectors such as utilities, energy or materials.
 For this reason, the Group is gradually introducing in the portfolio constructions and allocation also climate-related consideration to assess relevant sectors and issuers based on their decarbonization path.
 In particular, the climate targets of companies are a component of the ESG ratings, applied by the Group both for negative and positive screening approaches.

-Moreover, for what concerns the Active Ownership approach, Generali i) set engagement targets by YE2024 on n.
-20 portfolio's companies which represents the highest GHG emissions to influence their plan to transition to a net-zero world by 2050 (ii) aligned Group voting principles with net-zero commit- ment and use votes to hold companies accountable when they are not making satisfactory progress to address climate change or support climate change mitigation.
-For detailed information, see pages 12- 13 of the Group Active Ownership Report 2022 of Generali Group.
-On top of this ongoing commitments, Generali continually evolves it climate strategy to include new actions and initiatives, such as the improvement of voting principles on climate change mitigation and adaptation, by introducing specific principles effective from 2023 to evaluate climate plans of companies (say on climate) on the basis of the sam
+Indicators applicable to investments in INVESTEE COMPANIES Moreover, for what concerns the Active Ownership approach, Generali has been i) setting engagement targets by YE2024 on n.
+20 portfolio's companies which represents the highest GHG emissions to influence their plan to transition to a net-zero world by 2050 (ii) keeping the Group voting practices aligned with net-zero commitment and use votes to hold companies accountable when they are not making satisfactory progress to address climate change or support climate change mitigation and (iii) joining institutional activities within our networks and affiliations.
+For detailed information, see the 2024 Group Active Ownership Report available on the Generali website